akhanaton/polkadot-k8s-operator/README.md

-# kubernetes-customresource-operator
+# PolkaKops - Kubernetes Operator in the Polkadot Network

-Kubernetes Operator pattern for a Polkadot Validator Custom Resource
+Kubernetes Operator for sentry nodes and validators